lfrank01/CircuitPython/FancyLED/README.md

   It is helpful because, in a method, the variable can be set a standard but then also changed.
 The `range` method allows The code in the `main.py` to specify the number of loops that is wanted for a method.

+* Using `%2` in `if alternate_number % 2 == 0:` divides the `alternate_number` by 2 and then looks at the remainder.
+  It is useful with the `range` function because if the range increases by whole numbers, it will either be an even number (remainder = 0), or an odd number (remainder does not = 0).
+Two opposite options were created using this idea, as can be seen in the alternate method.

 * My code comments explain most of how the code works.
 Here is my library code:
   [fancyLED.py](/FancyLED/fancyLED.py)